Why do I have pain at periods ?

 Is it possible to have pain from periods and still be pregnant?

 Sometimes, pain similar to that of periods is actually indicative of early pregnancy or an ectopic pregnancy.

 What is an ectopic pregnancy?

-It is when the egg develops outside the uterus, in one of the fallopian tubes.
+This is when the egg develops outside the uterus, in one of the fallopian tubes.
 An ectopic pregnancy can never be carried to term.
-An ectopic pregnancy is suspected if you have constant, severe abdominal pain and no periods.
+An ectopic pregnancy is suspected if there is constant, severe abdominal pain and an absence of menstrual periods.
 You should consult your gynecologist immediately if you experience these pains, as an ectopic pregnancy can lead to pregnancy rupture and severe internal bleeding if not treated in time.
-In the most severe cases, it can lead to the death of the woman.
+In the most serious cases, this can lead to death.

-Ectopic pregnancies now occur in 2% of pregnancies, a figure that has been increasing in recent years due to risks such as smoking, or an age of conception over 35 years.
+Ectopic pregnancies now account for 2% of all pregnancies, a figure that has tended to increase in recent years due to risks such as smoking, or a conception age over 35.